Language:

 7. Distribute Remaining Assets

-The LLC operating agreement outlines the distribution of assets, including the percentage of ownership of each member.
+The LLC operating agreement outlines the distribution of assets, including the percentage of each LLC member.
 Once all debts, obligations, and tax liabilities have been settled, you can distribute the remaining assets among the LLC members to finalize the company dissolution.

 How Much Does It Cost to Dissolve an LLC in Florida?